OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 2.5.
 Overreliance in use
 Impact: If the accuracy of the AI system is trusted too much (e.g. the answers of a large language model - GenAI), unintended failures or attacks have a bigger impact.
 This aspect is strongly related to Excessive agency.

 This is not an attack, but it is about the weakness of relying too much on the AI system in use.
+Example: Large Language Models(GenAI), just like most AI models, induce their results based on training data, meaning that they can make up things that are false.
+In addition, the training data can contain false or outdated information.
+At the same time, LLM's can come across very confident about their output.
+These aspects make overreliance of LLM a real risk.
+Note that all AI models in principle can suffer from overreliance.

 **Controls for overreliance:**
 * AITRANSPARENCY.
 By being transparent to users regarding the accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
 The most simple form of this is to inform users that an AI model is involved.